 On this day in 1951, somewhere in Cuba, Hemingway finished writing his classic, The Old Man and the Sea.

 It's not a complicated plot, but just a beautifully described battle between an old fisherman, and an enormous marlin that he's harpooned in the Gulf Stream.
-It's only a short book, but has won The Pulitzer Prize, and in 1954 it was referenced when Hemingway won the Nobel Prize in literature - if you've not read it yet, then the prizes alone indicate that it really is worth getting your hands on a copy!
+It's only a short book but won The Pulitzer Prize, and in 1954 it was referenced when Hemingway won the Nobel Prize in literature - if you've not read it yet, then the prizes alone indicate that it really is worth getting your hands on a copy!

 Today is a time, according to the folks behind National Grammar Day and its truly cringeworthy theme song, to, well, march forth.
-Because:

 Grammar is the bomb.